PASS BY COMPENSATION

 A student compensates failed module performance from the overall performances of other modules within a stage, provided that:

-- Compensation is applied only to module aggregate marks in modules up to a one third of the credits in the stage, provided double the credit weighted deficiency of marks is available from within the remaining passed modules, as defined on the Approved Programme Schedule.
+- Compensation is applied only to modules up to a one third of the credits in the stage, provided double the credit deficiency is available from the remaining passed modules.

 - All other modules within the stage have been passed.